Rosefae/rfantasy-megasale/README.md

 `npm start` and `localhost:8080`.

 ## Todo:
-- Styling for SPFBO tags
-- Styling for direct sale link
-- Function + styling for filters
 - Fix Amazon images issue
 - Add some notes in the readme for myself for next year